Influence of intraspecies interactions on the nucleation and wetting phase diagram in dilute ternary Bose-Einstein condensates: Introduction

 In Ref. \cite{Indekeu2025}, the wetting phase diagram was systematically analyzed within the parameter space spanned by the interspecies interaction coupling constants, while the intraspecies interaction strengths were held fixed.
 Phase diagrams were constructed for both symmetric and asymmetric configurations, revealing the existence of degenerate points.
 Both first-order and critical wetting transitions were identified within these regimes.
-As the remaining focus of this work, we investigate the wetting phase diagram of a dilute ternary BEC in the parameter space defined by the ratios of healing lengths.
+Recently, the wetting phase diagram within these regimes was investigated by numerical computation for strong segregation between components 1 and 2 and intermediate segregation of components in case of the symmetry and antisymmetry of the intrinsic atomic parameters \cite{Berx2026}.
+In the regime of strong segregation between components 1 and 2, analytical relation for the nucleation line and numerical computations for the first-order and critical wetting lines showed that the wetting phase transition is the degenerate first-order, i.e., these three lines coincide in the phase diagram formed by the relative coupling constants.
+This fact leads to conclusion that the DPA is not suitable in this regime.
+As the remaining focus of this work, we investigate the nucleation phase transition and wetting phase diagram of dilute ternary BEC in the parameter space defined by the ratios of healing lengths within both the DPA and GP theory combining with numerical computation.
 These ratios are experimentally tunable by varying the intraspecies atomic interaction strengths while keeping the interspecies interactions fixed.

 The paper is organized as follows: Section \ref{sec:wavefunction} we have a brief the DPA for the wave functions of a ternary BEC in strong segregation limit between components 1 and 2.
-The wetting phase diagram and loci of degenerate points are investigated in Section \ref{wettingphasediagram}.
+The nucleation phase transition and wetting phase diagram are investigated in Section \ref{wettingphasediagram}.
 Conclusions are reported in Section \ref{Conclusions}.